STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 without an explicit execution policy.
 In this case the task block will run using the :cpp:class:`hpx::parallel::execution::parallel_policy`.

-|hpx| also adds the ability to access the execution policy which was used to
+|hpx| also adds the ability to access the execution policy that was used to
 create a given ``task_block``.

 Using executors to run tasks ............................

-Often, we want to be able to not only define an execution policy to use by default for all spawned tasks inside the task block, but also to customize the execution context for one of the tasks executed by ``task_block::run``.
+Often, users want to be able to not only define an execution policy to use by default for all spawned tasks inside the task block, but also to customize the execution context for one of the tasks executed by ``task_block::run``.
 Adding an optionally passed executor instance to that